dataplat/DataSaturdays/docs/AHP-Plan-Sample-Meeting-Agenda.md

 Feel free to update this, you will need to fork and create a PR - Its not scary, GitHub will do it all for you - https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository

+It is important to note that what this is, is a suggestion of meeting bullet points to enable you to discuss "what to do if"

 ## Agenda

 1. Welcome